-** Differences among group mean is significant at the 0.01 level (2- tailed),* Differences among group mean is significant at the 0.05 level (2-tailed)
+** Differences among group mean are significant at the 0.01 level (2- 2-tailed),* Differences among group mean are significant at the 0.05 level (2-tailed)

 4. Conclusion

-The findings of the study clearly reflect that farm-households vulnerability to climate change varies across gender.
-From the intra household gender dynamics information it can be observed that in majority of the households the access, control and decision making regarding various resources are confined only with the primary man.
-As a result, primary men of the household gain more empowerment comparatively than the primary women of household which increases vulnerability of primary women towards negative climate change consequences.
-The results clearly indicate that there is a need for gender transformative strategies which can empower women as well as reduce their drudgery from the significant impacts of climate change.
-Moreover, there are few initiatives that can address vulnerability of climate change from a gender viewpoint.
+The findings of the study reflect that farm-households vulnerability to climate change varies across genders.
+From the intra-household gender dynamics information it can be observed that in the majority of households, the access, control, and decision-making regarding various resources are confined only to the primary man.
+As a result, primary men of the household gain more empowerment comparatively than the primary women of the household which increases the vulnerability of primary women towards negative climate change consequences.
+The results indicate that there is a need for gender transformative strategies that can empower women as well as reduce their drudgery from the significant impacts of climate change.
+Moreover, few initiatives can address the vulnerability of climate change from a gender viewpoint.
 The significant impact of gender dynamics on households’ vulnerability to climate change from the findings implies that any vulnerability reduction strategy should address this dimension.
-A suitable ‘gender-inclusive climate action strategy’ can also aid in easing the burdensome effects of women from the negative impacts of climate change, which includes productive involvement of women and girls in decision making process, as well as their greater consultation during policy formulation to mitigate the negative effects of climate change.
-This type of strategies were advocated by various international bodies such as G20, because they not only help in managing climate change induced adverse effects but also help in empowering women for achieving gender equality.
+A suitable ‘gender-inclusive climate action strategy’ can also aid in easing the burdensome effects of women from the negative impacts of climate change, which includes productive involvement of women and girls in the decision-making process, as well as their greater consultation during policy formulation to mitigate the negative effects of climate change.
+This type of strategy was advocated by various international bodies such as the G20, because they not only help in managing climate change-induced adverse effects but also help in empowering women to achieve gender equality.

-Consent (whereever applicable)
+Consent (wherever applicable)

 Not applicable.
 However, it may be noted that primary data were collected from the respondents after their consent.

-Ethical approval (whereever applicable)
+Ethical approval (wherever applicable)

 Not Applicable